PRICKLE1

 Prickle planar cell polarity protein 1 is a protein that in humans is encoded by the PRICKLE1 gene.

 Function

 This gene encodes a nuclear receptor that may be a negative regulator of the Wnt/beta-catenin signaling pathway.
 The encoded protein localizes to the nuclear membrane and has been implicated in the nuclear trafficking of the transcription repressors REST/NRSF and REST4.
-Mutations in this gene have been linked to progressive myoclonus epilepsy.
+Mutations in this gene have been linked to PRICKLE1-related progressive myoclonus epilepsy and autism.
 Alternate splicing results in multiple transcript variants.
 A pseudogene of this gene is found on chromosome 3.